nenite18/URL-Shortner/README.md

 # URL-Shortner
-URL shortner build in go using Redis as DB
+URL Shortner build in go using Redis as DB
+Have used Fiber as HTTP package